uwegeercken/datagenerator2/README.md

 generate random data are processed sequentially and build a row of data.
 The tool generates the desired number of rows.

 The data is then generated and stored in a local duckdb instance.
+The data types specified in the yaml configuration are used to defined the data types of the duckdb table which is created.

 ## Yaml configuration
 The yaml configuration file contains a list of fields/attributes to generate.